astral-sh/ty/CONTRIBUTING.md

 Releases can only be performed by Astral team members.

 Preparation for the release is automated.

-First, run:
+1. Run `./scripts/release.sh`

 ```shell
 ./scripts/release.sh